169 Comments

 MK's avatar

 Another fine article Jake.
 You're a valuable resource for the citizens.
+We don't get this level of information anywhere else, especially not the Sequim Gazette or PDN.

 A question.
 I'm having a hard time reconciling the amount of money spent on the technology vs. the return.
 Please tell me that this time, right or wrong, that the BOCCC required a "ROI" analysis before spending roughly the same amount of money on the technology that they anticipate from the levy lift?
 Is the levy lift a way to break even and pay for the technology?